mlg556/mlg556.github.io/_posts/2019-02-14-8051-assembly-workflow-in-macos.md

 `avrdude -C PATH_TO_CONFIG_FILE -c stk500v1 -P PATH_TO_ARDUINO -p 89s52 -b 19200 -U flash:w:PATH_TO_HEX_FILE`

-`PATH_TO_CONFIG_FILE` is the path of the modifed config file `F40R96CIUSLFZFP.conf` that we have downloaded.
+`PATH_TO_CONFIG_FILE` is the path of the modified config file `F40R96CIUSLFZFP.conf` that we have downloaded.
 To find the name and path of the Arduino board, you can simply check it in the Arduino IDE or do a `ls /dev/cu.*` to list all connected serial devices.

 Make sure to check the output of this command; most importantly, it has to return the correct device signature.
 If it returns `0x0000`, or `Yikes!
 Invalid device signature.`, check your connections again. _DO NOT_ "_use -F to override this check._" After flashing the code, you can also verify it by changing the letter `w`(write) to `v`(verify) in the `avrdude` command.